Fortunebest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-My readme for decimal to hexadecimal
+My readme for printing every line from input starting from 1st line